 What makes a sandwich shop different from a regular restaurant?

-Can sandwich shops handle catering for large events?
+Can sandwich shops provide catering services?